 SAC will begin your assessment when all documents and fees are received, including the IQAS or WES report.
 Once all documents and fees are received, the SAC assessment will be completed within 8-12 weeks.
 Official documents such as transcripts will not be returned to the applicant.

-- Write the SAC Clinical Certification Exam if the SAC assessment shows that you meet the academic and clinical practicum requirements for membership.
+- If your complete application is received on or before December 31, 2019, you will be required to write the SAC Clinical Certification Exam if the SAC assessment shows that you meet the academic and clinical practicum requirements for membership.
 If you pass the clinical certification exam, you are also eligible for SAC Clinical Certification.

 Master's degree or equivalent in speech-language pathology or audiology.